 Ask the client to look at the center of your board (or the center of your face, if you don't have a board).

-Explain that by looking at the center (of the board or your face), it should disappear because of the scotoma.
+Explain that by looking at the center (that is, your nose, or the circle in the middle of the board), the circle / nose should disappear because of the scotoma.

-If you are using a board, ask which symbol seems the most clear.
+If you are using a board, ask which symbol around the circle seems the most clear when the client looks toward the center of the board.

-If you are using your face, hold your hand or an object above, below, and all around your head, and ask where the hand or object seems most clear.
+If you are using your face, hold your hand or an object above, below, and all around your head, and ask where the hand or object seems most clear when the client is looking toward your nose.

 Wherever the symbol or object is seen most clearly by the client is the preferred retinal locus for him or her.

-For example, if the clearest symbol is above and to the right of the circle (or your face), then the client can see things best when s/he looks below and to the left of the object.
+For example, if the clearest symbol when the client looks at the center of the circle (or your face) is above and to the right of the center, then the client can see things best when s/he looks below and to the left of the object.

 NOTE: There may be more than one area that has equally clear vision.